kylemarkleyepa/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

    - 2.2.
-If the Generator SiteID has an invalid format the service generates the following error:
+If the Generator Site ID has an invalid format the service generates the following error:

    ```json
    {